 The Northeast Electric Vehicle Network will enable travelers to drive their plug-in cars and trucks from northern New England to D.C. and everywhere in between.

 States will continue to develop the partnerships needed in both the public and private sector to build a robust network of charging stations throughout the region.
-Already, more than 900 charging stations are publicly available in the region, and more than 70 companies have pledged to work with northeastern states to support the deployment of EVs.
+Already, more than 1,700 charging stations are publicly available in the region.